-For the first quarter of fiscal 2013 compared to the prior quarter, net sales decreased due to lower investments in c-Si solar and LCD TV equipment by solar and display customers, partially offset by increased investments in semiconductor equipment from foundry customers.
-In addition, net sales for the fourth quarter of fiscal 2012 included \$85 million in sales for a thin film solar production line.
-The Silicon Systems Group's relative share of total net sales increased compared to the prior quarter and remains the largest contributor of net sales.
+Net sales for the second quarter of fiscal 2015 increased compared to the prior quarter led by higher customer spending on semiconductor equipment, spares and services, partially offset by lower customer spending on display equipment.
+The Silicon Systems Group's relative share of total net sales increased compared to the prior quarter and still remains the largest contributor of net sales.